-My friend initially wanted a female therapist because she thought a woman would better understand her specific struggles.
-But after she had no such luck, she decided to take a leap of faith and work with a male therapist whom she believed could provide the support she needed.
+My friend initially wanted a female therapist because she thought a woman would understand her better.
+But after she had no such luck, she decided to take a leap of faith and work with a male therapist who she believed could provide the right support.
 The point is that my friend knew where she could afford to give a little… that an essential to benefitting from therapy is working with a counselor or therapist who you can truly connect with.
 Because whoever that is, is the real deal and a key to your success.

 Steve Sultanoff—a clinical psychologist, licensed marriage and family therapist, university professor, and professional speaker and trainer—is going to help you determine whether your therapist (or potential therapist) is the real deal.
 A good therapist, or as Sultanoff calls them, a “keeper therapist,” does the following:

 - Explains what he/she is doing with you in a way that you clearly understand.

 - Serves as a catalyst.
 For example, he or she asks you to explore versus suggesting.
 (E.g., tell me more about what you are thinking of doing versus are you going to do this or that.)